 It takes less than 5 minutes to make a smoothie and do all the cleaning up and the body has received everything it needs in a liquid form, making it easier to absorb and start generating energy.
 I recommend you to make your smoothies at home cause the nutrition from a bottled smoothies in a store doesn’t get close to the real deal!
 Smoothies at the store are pasteurized… so you might as well drink jam.

 If you’re interested in transforming your breakfast with 3-minute smoothies, I’ll recommend you to start with Energy blend.
-One spoonful of this blend will start your engines whether you want it to or not (1 tbsp = 3 cups of coffee).
+One spoonful of this blend will start your engines whether you want it to or not (1 teaspoon is equal to 1 shot of espresso).

 I discovered meditation some years ago but it has only recently become a habit of mine.
 Getting to know myself I have realized that it helps me get my attention away from unimportant aspects, keep my head clear, become more creative in problem-solving, having more patience and become more grateful for the people who are in my life today.